Dilsv/fork-yeah/README.md

 The application has been tested for responsiveness on iPhone Pro Max, Windows computer, Samsung 34' desktop screen.

-## Future Improvements
+## Future Improvements/Bugs
 During the build of the website, the developer had faced tight time constraints.
 The areas they would go back and adjust is:
-- More UX design added for better user experience, such as stablised footer on screen and Navbar toggle colour
+- More UX design added for better user experience, such as stablised footer on screen and Navbar toggle colour.
-- Image Validator for a quicker response time of page uploads
+- Image Validator for a quicker response time of page uploads.
-- Detailed landing page, with links to recipes
+- Detailed landing page, with links to recipes.
-- Engagement between users through liking, commenting and reacting on posts
+- Engagement between users through liking, commenting and reacting on posts.
-- Spinner continously spinning in Favourites page; the improvement would be to stop that once it has generated all the users favourites
+- Spinner continously spinning in Favourites page; the improvement would be to stop that once it has generated all the users favourites.
+- The developer had realised that the cloudinary link wasn't reflecting each other in Heroku and env.py file, the developer has corrected this upon receiving initial feedback from assessors.

+## Corrections post assessor feedback
+The developer has taken into account the feedback from assessors after initial submission.
+The areas that have been corrected are:
+- Added deployment instructions
+- Corrected Heroku links
+- Rectified broken image links
+- Colour correction on hamburger menu to enhance visability.
+Added the following code to ensure dropdown menu was styled correctly:
+      .navbar-toggler {
+      background-color: aliceblue;
+      border: 0cap;
+    }

 ## Reusable Components